freeseek/gtc2vcf/HapMap.md

 HapMap
 ======

-How to A tutorial for how to convert HapMap data from Illumina and Affymetrix arrays to a GRCh38 VCF using gtc2vcf
+A tutorial for how to convert HapMap data from Illumina and Affymetrix arrays to a GRCh38 VCF using gtc2vcf

 <!--ts-->
    * [Download manifest files](#download-manifest-files)